Why I believe Scouting should be a part of your home-centered learning in 2020 and beyond

 I have run into multiple people who for some reason believe that after 2019 members of the church can not or should not be a part of Scouting.
 There are many opinions, rumors, and projections circulating among members that are truly not helpful and sometimes flat out incorrect.
 I’ve heard statements like “The church broke away from scouting because of… (insert many other reasons other than those stated by church leaders)” or “Eagle just doesn’t mean what it used to” or “Scouting is going to disappear in Utah” What?
 I just don’t get where these ideas come from sometimes.
 The general authorities have specifically said that they still encourage Scouting for members who wish to participate.
 Scouting is certainly not at odds with any gospel principles and will not disintegrate or disappear completely without Church support.

 When I was young, I attended Primary on Wednesday afternoon.
 When we changed to the consolidated 3hr Sunday block did that mean that my parents should have confined our gospel study to Sunday’s only.
 Of course not.
 And the most recent schedule and curriculum changes indicate exactly the opposite.
 Years ago the church had a very robust church-sponsored sports program.
 When they discontinued that program did it mean that members should no longer participate in sports?
 No!
 Do we ask permission from our local or general church leadership before choosing to put our daughter in dance or gymnastics or our children in karate?
 Or do we only participate in those if they are offered by the Church?
 Of course not.
 We as individuals choose to participate in and learn about the things that interest us.
 Things we think are fun and will help us grow in some way.
 As a family, we choose what we will invest our “free time” doing.
-Scouting will become just another choice or opportunity that some families will make and some won’t.
+Scouting will become just another opportunity or choice that some families will make and some won’t.

 Scouting still has the same mission and values:

 What is the #1 goal of Scouting?
 I’ll give you a hint, it’s not to produce Eagle Scouts.
 The mission of the Boy Scouts of America has been and still is “to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.”
-The values of the Scout las have been and still are – Trustworthy, Loyal, Helpful, Friendly, Courteous, Kind, Obedient, Cheerful, Thrifty, Brave, Clean, and Reverent.
+The values of the Scout law have been and still are – Trustworthy, Loyal, Helpful, Friendly, Courteous, Kind, Obedient, Cheerful, Thrifty, Brave, Clean, and Reverent.
 With recent changes in leadership standards and membership requirements, including the addition of girls to Cub Scouting and Scouts BSA, apparently, some people are under the impression that the BSA “has lost its way” or that “it doesn’t mean the same thing anymore” or whatever thoughts they have about the program.
 I just don’t see any evidence of this.

 Were these types of membership decisions made just to combat the falling membership numbers?
 That may have been part of the discussion, but as I see it, what really matters is that this great program is now available to more “young people”.
 If more youth in our country can be taught about being Trustworthy, Loyal, Helpful, Friendly, Courteous, Kind, Obedient, Cheerful, Thrifty, Brave, Clean, and Reverent.
 More youth who are taught to “Do Your Best”, “Be Prepared”, and “Do a Good Turn Daily”.
 What’s the downside of that?